-10.1 Compugen shall maintain procedures for addressing and responding to all inquiries or complaints from its customers and employees about the company's handling of personal information.
+10.1 Compugen shall maintain procedures for addressing and responding to all inquiries or complaints from its customers and staff members about the company's handling of personal information.

-10.2 Compugen will inform its customers and employees about the existence of these procedures as well as the availability of complaint procedures.
+10.2 Compugen will inform its customers and staff members about the existence of these procedures as well as the availability of complaint procedures.

 Write to Andrew Stewart, VP Human Resources, 100 Via Renzo Drive, Richmond Hill, Ontario, Canada L4S 0B8; email: firstname.lastname@example.org; phone: (905) 707-2058.